 An arithmetic can be used to automatically compute underestimators given by expressions or computer programs.
-The original idea for such an arithmetic goes back to McCormick.
-Such an arithmetic may employ operator overloading or similar technology, such as explained, say, in [14] [7, §1.4] or in the proceedings [1], [2] or [5].
-A framework for such automatic computation is given in [15, §4.1].
+The original idea for such an arithmetic predates the groundbreaking work of McCormick [15], [16].
+Such an arithmetic may employ operator overloading or similar technology, such as explained, say, in [20], [10, section 1.4], or in the proceedings [1], [2], or [7].
+A framework for such automatic computation is given in [23, section 4.1].
 In such an arithmetic, given underestimators for expressions g_1 and g_2 , formulas are implemented for computing underestimators of $g_1 + g_2$, $g_1 g_2$, and g_1/g_2 , as well as for computing underestimators of powers, exponentials, logarithms, and other such functions encountered in practice.

-Many of the ideas for such an arithmetic appear in work of McCormick [10, 11, 12].
-Significant portions of the books [3] and [15] are devoted to techniques for deriving underestimators and overestimators as we have just described, and for implementing automatic computation of these.
-For example, [15, Chapter 3] contains techniques for computing underestimators of sums of products, and [15, Chapter 4] summarizes rules for automatic computation of underestimators, based on convex envelopes and linear underestimations.
-The techniques in [15] are embodied in the highly successful software package BARON.
+Many of the ideas for such an arithmetic appear in the work of McCormick [15], [16], and [17].
+Significant portions of the books [5] and [23] are devoted to techniques for deriving underestimators and overestimators as we have just described, and for implementing automatic computation of these.
+For example, [23, Chapter 3] contains techniques for computing underestimators of sums of products, and [23, Chapter 4] summarizes rules for automatic computation of underestimators, based on convex envelopes and linear underestimations.
+The techniques in [23] are embodied in the highly successful software package BARON.

-Gatzke, Tolsma, and Barton [4] have implemented automated generation of both linear underestimating techniques as in [15] and convex underestimating techniques as in [3] in their DAEPACK system.
+Lastly, Gatzke, Tolsma, and Barton [6] have implemented automated generation of both linear underestimating techniques as in [23] and convex underestimating techniques as in [5] in their DAEPACK system.

 1.4.
-Our View of the Process.
+Our view of the process.
 In this work, to aid our analysis of the difficulty of particular problems, we view the process slightly differently.
 In particular, we first generate a list of operations (known as a code list or tape among experts in automatic differentiation), and we assign an equality constraint to each operation, leading to an equivalent expanded NLP.
 We may then analyze each such equality constraint in the equivalent expanded NLP to determine if we may replace the equality constraint by a " \leq " constraint or a " \geq " constraint, to obtain an equivalent relaxed expanded NLP.